JitteryRaptor/project-nevada/FONV Modules/Core/readme - Project Nevada.txt

 2.3:

 [Core]
-- Improved charging scripts and added a charging indicator to the crosshair
-- Removed seperate records for chargeable AER14 and Q-35.
-They now use the vanilla records, which means they can modded as well
-- Added optional quick-select hotkeys for Grenade Hotkey categories
 - Upgraded bundled MCM to version 1.2 (thanks to Pelinor)
+- Chargeable Weapons: Improved charging scripts and added a charging indicator to the crosshair
+- Chargeable Weapons: Removed seperate records for chargeable AER14 and Q-35.
+They now use the vanilla records an can have weapon mods
+- Grenade Hotkey: Added optional quick-select hotkeys for Grenade Hotkey categories
+- Sprint: Tweaked script to avoid situations where the player could be stuck in sprint mode
+- Inventory Sorter: Fixed issue that would leave certain items unsorted until the player opens the inventory for the second time
+- Zoom: Enabled digital zoom for energy weapons that get their scopes by WME/WMX for better integration (thanks to jonnyeah)

 [Cyberware]
 - Added new 'EMP Generator' implant, which grants the ability to fire a targeted electromagnetic pulse